 I saw The Little Girl Who Sold the Sun (it was a real peach - do try to see it if you ever get the opportunity) and René Clément's Forbidden Games was wonderful.
 Crows was "so incredibly beautiful and sad and honest," Palle Alone in the World was a delight and Karel Kachyna's forgotten masterpiece, Long Live the Republic, set in Moravia towards the end of WWII, jumbled reality, memory and fantasy to capture the intensity of childhood in a war zone.
 The King of Masks was a modern, beautiful telling of a heartbreaking fable of 1930s China, Hugo and Josephine was, indeed, "a pure pleasure" and Little Fugitive was credited by Truffaut with inspiring the French New Wave.
 10 Minutes Older was a fascinating short study of children's faces and was accompanied by The Boot, from Iranian Director, Mohammad Ali Talebi.
 Children in the Wind, Hiroshi Shimizu's luminous masterpiece "still shines brightly" after nearly 80 years, giving a fascinating immediacy to 1930s Japan.

 Details of all the films in the season can be accessed via our News item (see "Cinema of Childhood" http://www.invernessfilmfans.org/index.php/menu/news/item/687-cinema-of-childhood)

 or via the Eden Court website.

-I hope you'll be able to catch some of these films, and don't forget that under-16s go FREE - best wishes, Mike Noble
+If you missed the others, you really did miss a treat, but do try to catch this last one, and don't forget that under-16s go FREE - best wishes, Mike Noble